NEWS GIGS MP3 GALLERY HISTORY DISCOGRAPHY ORDERING PRESSKIT

 Special guests on the night were the very smooth Sounds Like Sunset and the rarely seen A Goldstar Secret.
 We had the room looking beautiful thanks to Wadey who helped out on slides and lights, thanks also to Greg Wadley for flying up from Melb to pull a great mix and add keyboards from the comfort of the mixing desk.
 Thanks also to Katherine for shakering and congrats to the winners of the always popular "what is the worst Beatles song" quiz.

-APRIL - SEPTEMBER
+APRIL - JULY

 cd sleeve

-Fran and Stephen visit China and Melbourne, accidents, illness, shows + more accidents
+Fran and Stephen visit China and Melbourne, accidents, illness, shows + more accidents.

 photo